fb-pixel-img

 In additional to potential misuse by family members, leftover drugs can cause accidental poisoning or contribute to suicide attempts among children and adolescents.
 “Having them in an unsecured location in the home can obviously be very dangerous,” Fitzgerald says.

-How to use drug take-back programs
+How to use drug take-back programs for disposal of unused meds

 Instead of tossing old medications and risking both the environment and the people who might access drugs in the trash, you can participate in a drug take-back program.
 These typically accept both expired and unexpired medications given in person, but some allow you to mail items in.